Graham vs Guerrero Thompson: A TEA Success Story

 Guerrero Thompson Scored an 87 With 97% Economically Disadvantaged Students

-Graham Elementary scored a 71 on the 2025 TEA accountability rating, earning a C. Guerrero Thompson Elementary scored a 87, earning a B. Both serve the greater Austin metro area, and buyers comparing these two zones will find that the differences go well beyond the headline numbers.
+Graham Elementary earned a C on the 2025 TEA accountability rating.
+Guerrero Thompson Elementary earned a B. Both serve the greater Austin metro area, and buyers comparing these two zones will find that the differences go well beyond the headline numbers.
 The neighborhoods, the price points, and the long term school pathways each tell their own story.

 Both campuses are in Austin ISD.
 The median home price near Graham sits around $414,000, while Guerrero Thompson’s zone comes in at $250,000.
 That price context matters as much as the TEA scores when you are making a real estate decision, and I have found that most buyers care about both.